Sibi-Ram/product-preview-card-component/README.md

 ## Acknowledgments

-This is my solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
+This is my solution to the [Preview card Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).